AdobeDocs/analytics-learn.en/help/analysis-workspace/metrics/understanding-basic-visitor-metrics.md

 ---
 title: Understanding Basic Visitor Metrics
-seo-title: Understanding Basic Visitor Metrics - Adobe Analytics
 description: Page Views, Visits, and Visitors (oh my?).
 This brief video will give you some basic info on understanding these staples to understanding Web site traffic.
-seo-description: Page Views, Visits, and Visitors (oh my?).
-This brief video will give you some basic info on understanding these staples to understanding Web site traffic. - Adobe Analytics
 feature: metrics
 topics:
 audience: analyst, marketer